DFE-Digital/teaching-vacancies-design-history/app/posts/2022-10-20-job-listing-page-iteration.md

 We recently redesigned how hiring staff [create job listings](/creating-a-job-listing-iteration-2).

-As a result we redesigned the job listing page to reflect the new structure and make other improvements.
+As a result, we redesigned the job listing page to reflect the new structure and make other improvements.

 ## User needs